-When the activities performed to achieve the objectives of the action are carried out by the Commission's contract partner, the contract with that partner should take the form of a grant under direct management (direct grant subject to prior approval or event to be reported).
-Such activities are then typically carried out by the partner's staff.
+- the activities performed to achieve the objectives of the action are implemented by the Commission's contract partner.
+Such activities (basically studies or some cases of technical assistance) are then carried out by the partner's staff.
 This does not exclude that some inputs are obtained by way of procurement identified in the grant contract.
-Also, on conditions of compliance with the rules on financial support to third parties (sub-granting), funds may be channelled further by the grant beneficiary, but the grant contract excludes the Commission's contract party's margin of discretion by stipulating the conditions for this financial support.
+Also, on conditions of compliance with the rules on financial support to third parties (sub-granting), funds may be channelled further by the grant beneficiary, but the grant contract excludes the Commission's contract party's margin of discretion by stipulating the conditions for this financial support; or